HandBrake/HandBrake-docs/source/docs/en/latest/developer/install-dependencies-debian.markdown

     sudo apt-get install libwebkit2gtk-4.0-dev || sudo apt-get install libwebkitgtk-3.0-dev

 Debian is now prepared to build HandBrake.
 See [Building HandBrake for Linux](build-linux.html) for further instructions.

-[^nasm-newer]: Installing newer packages than those available in the base repository may lead to incompatibility with other software expecting specific package versions.